 The sixth International Fellowship was due to take place in 2020.
-Due to the pandemic it was postponed and will now take place 22 to 28 August 2022.
+Due to the pandemic it was postponed and took place 22 to 28 August 2022.

-The Fellows who will take part in 2022 are:
+The Fellows who took part in 2022 are:

 - Dr. Cordelia Borchardt, S. Fischer Verlage, Germany